phydev/angio/README.md

 ```docker build --platform linux/x86_64 -t angio docker/``` (the ```--platform``` flag is necessary for the image to run on Apple Silicon)
 2. Run the container:
 ```docker run -it -v $(pwd):/code angio /bin/bash run.sh <run_id>```.
 Please make sure that an input file named ```inp<run_id>``` is present in the root directory of the project.

+### Parameters

+We provide typical parameters for simulations in [`input_file`](https://github.com/phydev/angio/blob/master/input_file).

+Beware that the input file `inp001` is solely used to run the docker image with Github actions.
+The parameters were changed to produce a short simulation with small grid, few iterations, and no sources of VEGF.
+Please do __not__ base future studies on this file.

 ### Publications:
 M. Moreira-Soares, R. Coimbra, L. Rebelo, J. Carvalho & R. D. M. Travasso.
 [Angiogenic Factors produced by Hypoxic Cells are a leading driver of Anastomoses in Sprouting Angiogenesis–a computational study](https://www.nature.com/articles/s41598-018-27034-8).
 Scientific Reports 8, 8726 (2018)